Parents share why quality, affordable child care is so important and how Bissell Centre’s program is making a difference for their families.

 After years of dreaming and planning, we are ready to begin construction on our new Early Learning & Child Care Centre.
 The new centre will be uniquely suited to support children and families enduring the hardships of poverty.

-For over 40 years, Bissell Centre has operated a free, respite Child Care that welcomes up to 40 infants and children every day.
+For over 40 years, Bissell Centre has operated a free, respite Child Care (1 t0 2 times per week) that welcomes up to 40 infants and children every day.
 To meet the growing need for quality, affordable child care and to better support low-income families, we are expanding our accredited child care services to include 30 new full time affordable spots with extended hours.

-This means, our new centre will impact over 400 individual children each year.
+Our new centre will provide care and support for over 400 individual children each year.

 The new larger space, in walking distance from Bissell Centre, will include: an infant room, a baby room, 2 toddlers rooms, 2 pre-school rooms, and an outdoor play space.